-Eetu Mäkelä is a tenure track assistant professor of Human Sciences – Computing Interaction at the University of Helsinki.
+Eetu Mäkelä is a tenure track assistant professor of Human Sciences – Computing Interaction at the University of Helsinki and a docent (adjunct professor) in computer science at Aalto University.
+At the Helsinki Centre for Digital Humanities, he leads a research group that seeks to figure out the technological, processual and theoretical underpinnings of successful computational research in the humanities and social sciences.
 His interests lie in exploring the challenges complex human data and questions pose for computational algorithms, workflows and tools.
 These are also the questions he engages with in his work with the computational history group.

-Postdoctoral researcher at the University of Helsinki, member of VARIENG (link) and COMHIS.
-Research interests: corpus linguistics, digital humanities, historical sociolinguistics, English lexis and morphology.
-Particularly interested in multidisciplinary collaboration on developing tools and methods for the study of language variation and change in its sociocultural contexts.
+Tanja Säily is assistant professor in English Language at the University of Helsinki, a member of the Research Unit for Variation, Contacts and Change in English (VARIENG) and the Helsinki Computational History Group (COMHIS), and a co-compiler of the Corpora of Early English Correspondence (CEEC).
+Her research interests include corpus linguistics, digital humanities, historical sociolinguistics, English lexis and morphology.
+She is particularly interested in multidisciplinary collaboration on developing tools and methods for the study of language variation and change in its sociocultural contexts.

-Antti is doctoral student in Digital Humanities and Finnish Language in University of Helsinki.
+Antti Kanner is a postdoctoral researcher in Digital Humanities and Finnish Language at the University of Helsinki.
 While a linguist who ventures into computation, he is mostly interested in implications the computational methodologies have on theories of semantics and pragmatics.
 His dissertation deals with vector space models and distributional semantics.

-Iiro Tiihonen is a graduate student of both general history and mathematics at the University of Helsinki and a research assistant at Comhis.
+Iiro Tiihonen is a doctoral researcher in digital humanities as well as history and culture heritage at the University of Helsinki and a research assistant at COMHIS.
 His studies have focused on intellectual history, historical sociology, mathematical analysis and laters applications.
-He’s especially interested about historical research that builds on well articulated theories and about theories that can be evaluated with historical research.
+He’s especially interested in historical research that builds on well articulated theories and about theories that can be evaluated with historical research.